 Here a few creative ways that you can gain deeper understanding of your inner working:

 2. Engage in creative activities: Seeking a creative outlet to express our deepest expressions is a powerful way to give form to the unconscious intelligence that lies within us.
 Artists, musicians and writers will tell you how they are able to “find themselves” when they are in their creative flow while working on their craft.
 We don’t have to be in a conventionally creative career to engage in this form of self-discovery.
-We can always take up a hobby such as painting, dancing, singing, etc. to give our creative impulses a voice.

 3. Travel: I’ve always considered travel to be a compelling way for expanding your awareness.
 It broadens your horizons by exposing you to different kinds of people and places.
 Your sphere of experiences expands, thereby giving you the opportunity to form connections and associations, which helps you see yourself and the world in a new light.